 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-third stage of the Healthcare Reform law, set to go into effect on January 1, 2014, involves the creation of health insurance exchanges.
-This
+The third stage of the Healthcare Reform law that went into effect on January 1, 2014 created health insurance shopping exchanges.

 the cost of providing that insurance at a lower price.